Transcription factor

 In molecular biology, a transcription factor (TF) (or sequence-specific DNA-binding factor) is a protein that controls the rate of transcription of genetic information from DNA to messenger RNA, by binding to a specific DNA sequence.
 The function of TFs is to regulate—turn on and off—genes in order to make sure that they are expressed in the desired cells at the right time and in the right amount throughout the life of the cell and the organism.
 Groups of TFs function in a coordinated fashion to direct cell division, cell growth, and cell death throughout life; cell migration and organization (body plan) during embryonic development; and intermittently in response to signals from outside the cell, such as a hormone.
-There are 1500-1600 TFs in the human genome.
+There are approximately 1600 TFs in the human genome, where half of them are C2H2 zinc fingers.
 Transcription factors are members of the proteome as well as regulome.

 TFs work alone or with other proteins in a complex, by promoting (as an activator), or blocking (as a repressor) the recruitment of RNA polymerase (the enzyme that performs the transcription of genetic information from DNA to RNA) to specific genes.

 A defining feature of TFs is that they contain at least one DNA-binding domain (DBD), which attaches to a specific sequence of DNA adjacent to the genes that they regulate.
 TFs are grouped into classes based on their DBDs.
 Other proteins such as coactivators, chromatin remodelers, histone acetyltransferases, histone deacetylases, kinases, and methylases are also essential to gene regulation, but lack DNA-binding domains, and therefore are not TFs.

 TFs are of interest in medicine because TF mutations can cause specific diseases, and medications can be potentially targeted toward them.

 Number

 Transcription factors are essential for the regulation of gene expression and are, as a consequence, found in all living organisms.
 The number of transcription factors found within an organism increases with genome size, and larger genomes tend to have more transcription factors per gene.

-There are approximately 2800 proteins in the human genome that contain DNA-binding domains, and 1600 of these are presumed to function as transcription factors, though other studies indicate it to be a smaller number.
+There are approximately 2800 proteins in the human genome that contain DNA-binding domains, and 1600 of these are presumed to function as transcription factors, where half of them (~800) are C2H2 zinc finger proteins.
 Therefore, approximately 10% of genes in the genome code for transcription factors, which makes this family the single largest family of human proteins.
 Furthermore, genes are often flanked by several binding sites for distinct transcription factors, and efficient expression of each of these genes requires the cooperative action of several different transcription factors (see, for example, hepatocyte nuclear factors).
 Hence, the combinatorial use of a subset of the approximately 2000 human transcription factors easily accounts for the unique regulation of each gene in the human genome during development.